The Sporting News College Football Coach of the Year

-The Sporting News College Football Coach of the Year Award is an award that is given annually to NCAA college football's national coach of the year.
-The Sporting News (now known as Sporting News) established the award beginning in 1963.
+The Sporting News College Football Coach of the Year Award is an annual award given to the National Collegiate Athletic Association (NCAA) college football's national coach of the year.
+The Sporting News (formerly now known as Sporting News from 2002 to 2022) established the award beginning in 1963.

 TSN National Coach of the Year

 In the long history of this award, only four coaches have won it twice: Darrell Royal with Texas in 1963 and 1969, Lou Holtz in 1977 with Arkansas and 1988 with Notre Dame, Dennis Erickson in 1992 with Miami and 2000 with Oregon State, and Gary Patterson in 2009 and 2014 with TCU.
 The only tie for the award came in 2013, with Auburn's Gus Malzahn and Duke's David Cutcliffe sharing honors.